centre-for-virus-research/CVR-Course-2026/docs/ReadCleaning.md

 cd ~/QC/ERR13712192
 ```

-If you list (ls) the contents of this directory you should see a pair of FASTQ reads:
+If you list (ls) the contents of this directory, you should see a pair of FASTQ reads:

 ```
 ls
 ```

-You should see that there is a set of paired-end reads.
-In this session, we used the subsampling data (*_sub) to speed up our session.
+You should see a set of paired-end reads.
+In this session, we used the subsampled data (*_sub) to speed up our session.

 ```
 A_NoDrug_R1_sub.fastq.gz
 A_NoDrug_R2_sub.fastq.gz
 ```

-Currently, the files have been zipped (compressed) using the gzip program hence the .gz file extension on the filenames.
+Currently, the files have been zipped (compressed) using the gzip program, hence the .gz file extension on the filenames.
 So, we will first unzip them using the gunzip command:

 ```
 gunzip *.gz